cseid2001/ssh-honeypot-project/README.md

 Purpose: Lists running processes and checks if a cryptocurrency miner is already running.
 Why a malicious user uses it:
 - To check if the system is already infected with a crypto miner.
-- To avoid conflict with another attacker's miner (yes, attacker rivalry is real).
+- To avoid conflict with another attacker's miner.
 - To possibly kill competing miners and install their own.

 **ls -la /dev/ttyGSM* /dev/ttyUSB-mod* /var/spool/sms/* /var/log/smsd.log /etc/smsd.conf* /usr/bin/qmuxd /var/qmux_connect_socket /etc/config/simman /dev/modem* /var/config/sms/* **